Let's play God for a moment. Let's design a country with enormous economic potential. What characteristics shall we grace it with? How about:

 The backbone of the Brazilian economy

-Combine that inequality with government regulation that makes life difficult for small business and you can see why current Brazilian success stories are multinationals such as CVRD, PetroBras, and Embraer
+Combine that inequality with government regulation that makes life difficult for small business, and you can see why current Brazilian success stories are generally multinationals rather than domestic or regional service businesses.

 That, of course, is starting to change -- and the pace could increase if the government reduces tax rates, simplifies regulations, and maintains orderly democracy.

-Optimism for that scenario is one reason the recent $3.7 billion IPO of BOVESPA -- the Sao Paulo stock exchange -- was met with such excitement in October, and it's why the value of stocks traded in Brazil has increased from $65 billion in 2001 to more than $250 billion in 2006.
+Optimism about that scenario is one reason why the recent $3.7 billion IPO of BOVESPA -- the Sao Paulo stock exchange -- was met with such excitement in October, and it's why the value of stocks traded in Brazil increased from $65 billion in 2001 to more than $250 billion in 2006.

 But patience will be crucial.
-According to 2007 Development Indicators, broadband extends to just 17 people per 1,000 in Brazil today.
-And while that's up from only 2 per 1,000 five years ago, it shows just how far Brazil still has to go.
+According to 2007 Development Indicators, broadband extended only to 17 people per 1,000 in Brazil.
+That's up from only two per 1,000 five years ago, but it shows just how far Brazil has to go.

 Remember -- natural advantages